OpenST/ost-wallet-sdk-react-native/README.md

 #### Implementation
 Please reder to [OstRedemption flow Documentation](./documentation/OstRedemptionFlow.md) for implementation details.

-### 5. OstvTransaction Helper - Transaction and Add Session Integrated Workflow
+### 5. OstTransaction Helper - Transaction and Add Session Integrated Workflow
 ---
 `OstTransactionHelper` is a transaction helper provided by the SDK that creates session keys before performing a transaction if needed.
 App developers can configure the session creation parameters (session buckets) as per application's need.